‘Magic School Bus’ author Joanna Cole dies at age 75

 A lifelong fan of science, Cole was a native of Newark, New Jersey, and a graduate of the City College of New York who worked as a children’s librarian and magazine editor before “The Magic School Bus.”

-She is survived by her husband Phil; daughter Rachel Cole and her husband, John Helms; grandchildren, Annabelle and William, and her sister Virginia McBride.
+She is survived by her husband, Phil; daughter Rachel Cole and her husband, John Helms; grandchildren Annabelle and William, and her sister, Virginia McBride.